Approximation-preserving reduction: Definition

 Unlike reductions on decision problems, an approximation-preserving reduction must preserve more than the truth of the problem instances when reducing from one problem to another.
 It must also maintain some guarantee on the relationship between the cost of the solution to the cost of the optimum in both problems.
 To formalize:

 Let A and B be optimization problems.

 Let x be an instance of problem A, with optimal solution $\text{OPT}(x)$.
-Let $c_A(x, y)$ denote the cost of a solution y to an instance x of problem A. This is also the metric used to determine which solution is considered optimal.
+Let $c_A(x, y)$ denote the cost of a solution y to an instance x of problem A. This is also the metric used to determine which solutions are considered optimal.

 An approximation-preserving reduction is a pair of functions $(f, g)$ (which often must be computable in polynomial time), such that: